Neonatal intensive care unit

+Roles and tasks

+A neonatal nurse practitioner is a registered nurse who has been specially trained to help with the care of a newborn.
+A dietician helps ensure the baby gets enough nutrients for healthy growth.
+A respiratory therapist helps with managing oxygen and breathing machines.
+A physical or occupational therapist watches the baby's development.

 Nursing and neonatal populations

 Healthcare institutions have varying entry-level requirements for neonatal nurses.
 Neonatal nurses are registered nurses (RNs), and therefore must have an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN) degree.
 Some countries or institutions may also require a midwifery qualification.
 Some institutions may accept newly graduated RNs having passed the NCLEX exam; others may require additional experience working in adult-health or medical/surgical nursing.

 Some countries offer postgraduate degrees in neonatal nursing, such as the Master of Science in Nursing (MSN) and various doctorates.
 A nurse practitioner may be required to hold a postgraduate degree.
 The National Association of Neonatal Nurses recommends two years' experience working in a NICU before taking graduate classes.

 As with any registered nurse, local licensing or certifying bodies, as well as employers, may set requirements for continuing education.

 There are no mandated requirements to becoming an RN in an NICU, although neonatal nurses must have certification as a neonatal resuscitation provider.
-Some units prefer new graduates who do not have experience in other units, so they may be trained in the specialty exclusively, while others prefer nurses with more experience already under their belt.
+Some units prefer new graduates who do not have experience in other units, so they may be trained in the specialty exclusively, while others prefer nurses with more experience.

 Intensive-care nurses undergo intensive didactic and clinical orientation in addition to their general nursing knowledge in order to provide highly specialized care for critical patients.
 Their competencies include the administration of high-risk medications, management of high-acuity patients requiring ventilator support, surgical care, resuscitation, advanced interventions such as extracorporeal membrane oxygenation or hypothermia therapy for neonatal encephalopathy procedures, as well as chronic-care management or lower acuity cares associated with premature infants such as feeding intolerance, phototherapy, or administering antibiotics.
 NICU RNs undergo annual skills tests and are subject to additional training to maintain contemporary practice.